BuckeyeSoftware/rex/doc/STYLE.md

 Here's the following rationale for each of the "Hard no's".

 ### No exceptions
 Exceptions complicate the flow of control.
-They introduce a ton of complexity since you now have to write "exception-safe" code which is non-trivial.
-The use of them encourages a style of programming where non-exceptional errors become exceptions.
-They become an impedence mismatch for applications that have non-local lifetime requirements (engines.)
+They introduce complexity in requiring non-trivial, "excpetion-safety".
+The use of exceptions encourages a style of programming where non-exceptional errors become exceptions.
+They become an impedence mismatch for applications that have non-local lifetime requirements.
+These concerns makes it ill-suited for Rex.

 ### No multiple inheritence
 Taking dependencies on multiple classes impedes compilation performance as full